Jeff Bezos and his multiplying interests, 1994-2021

 1994 Jeff Bezos files incorporation papers for Cadabra Inc., later renamed Amazon.com

-1995 Online bookstore opens to the public
+1995 Opens online bookstore to the public

 2000 Founds Blue Origin, a privately funded spaceflight company that is building reusable rockets

-2006 Amazon Web Services (AWS) formally launches, quickly becoming a major profit engine for Amazon
+2006 Formally launches Amazon Web Services (AWS), which is quickly becoming a major profit engine for Amazon

 2013 Buys The Washington Post for $250 million, reenergizing and expanding the newspaper in the nation’s capital